heckerdavid/city-explorer/README.md

 Estimate of time needed to complete: 2 hours

-Start time: 1810
+Start time: 1810 / 1945

+Finish time: 1915 / 2005

+Actual time needed to complete: 1 hour 25 minutes

+Name of feature: Errors: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

+Estimate of time needed to complete: 2 hours

+Start time: 2010

 Finish time:

 Actual time needed to complete:

 ## Credit and Collaborations